11 important considerations before you make big financial decisions about your pensions and retirement.

 If you're not planning to retire, or reduce your working hours just yet, you could be better off leaving your pension pots untouched.

 Scammers target retired professionals who might have accessed their pension pots and have money to spend.
 Be aware of the scams and protect yourself from investment fraud.
-Visit our pension scams page to find out how scammers operate and what to do if your think you're a victim of investment fraud.
+Read our pension scams guide to find out how scammers operate and what to do if your think you're a victim of investment fraud.

 Consider that you will probably be in your late 70's and be less open to big lifestyle changes.